mzabaluev/github-actions-playground/README.md

-# Two-Stage Release Workflow
+# Simple Release Workflow

-The workflow in this branch tests creation of releases in two stages.
+The workflow in this branch tests creation of releases.
-First a draft is created to get the upload URL, to which the assets are uploaded.
-Then the release should be published by removing the draft attribute, or so the theory goes.
+Will I get a notification mail listing the README asset?